Krityug/HungerGames/README.md

-Beta Jar - There is an BETA Jar uploaded just for testing purposes.
+Beta Jar - There is an BETA Jar uploaded just for testing purposes inside the link-to-jar.md file.
+Please open the file and read the intructions to download.
 The game mode is a trademark of HypexMC Network LLC™.